Sciguy1/BRUCESoundEngine/README.md

  **Still developing and in its rough stages**

   A minimal sound engine that can be used in homebrew games/engines.
 Uses LWJGL 3.x and parts of 2.x for ease of use with OpenAL.
+  Note: Not all .wav files will work.
+It is best to use .wav files that have a bitrate of around 352kbps, 512kbps, and 1411 kbps.
+It is known that
+  23024 kbps will NOT work.

 # Updates: